Skip to content

 Awards for damages

-Corporations can charge an owner for damages and costs obtained in a court order, including legal fees.
+Corporations can charge an owner for damages and costs, including legal fees, obtained in court or at the Condominium Authority Tribunal.

 Section 92 of the Act covers the situations under which a corporation can charge back costs to owners for repairs.